-From the Backup Targets screen, click one of the Add buttons to add a specific type of backup targets to the policy:
+From the Backup Targets screen, click the relevant Add button to add backup targets of the resource type to the policy:

 - When adding backup targets, you will see all the backup targets of the requested type that reside in the current region, except the ones already in the policy. - You can select another region to see the objects in it. - If there are many objects, you have the ability to filter, sort, or browse between pages. - For each backup target, you can see the number of policies it is already in (Policies column).
 If the number is larger than zero, click it to see which policies it is in.
-See Figure 4-3.
+See Figure 4-4.